api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/tutorial/quick-deploy-gcp/README.md

 ### GCP Project Setup & Credentials

-1. First, you need to
+1. First
-   [create a GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) under which will the Airnode be deployed.
+   [create a GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) where the Airnode will be deployed.
 Once the project is created, add the project ID to the [secrets.env](./secrets-env.md) file.

 2. In order for Airnode to deploy successfully, you need to enable the [App Engine Admin API](https://console.cloud.google.com/apis/library/appengine.googleapis.com)